The Big Reset: Guidance for nonprofits

 Consider having a person lead this virtual/digital transformation and/or partner with other nonprofits to share such a resource.
 This person would focus on making digital work more effective and exploring how new tools can be applied to help improve operations and outreach.
 A critical role for this person is ensuring the use of high-reliability platforms and the implementation of necessary security measures to protect an organization’s assets, staff, and users’ privacy.

 11. Innovate to adapt and respond.

 I’m a firm believer that “necessity is the mother of invention.”
 Over the past five months, we’ve seen leaders and their organizations adapt rapidly, because they had to.
-This article by Dr. Lisa Yerian and Dr. John Toussaint gives insights into how continuous improvement can be key in crisis response and how healthcare workers came up with innovative ways to solve problems in a pinch.
+This article by Dr. Lisa Yerian and Dr. John Toussaint gives insights into how continuous improvement can be key in crisis and health pandemic response and how healthcare workers came up with innovative ways to solve problems in a pinch.